FSou1/fsou1.github.io/_experience/2020-schlumberger.md

     image_path: /assets/images/experience/drillops-3.png
 ---

 As the lead software engineer on a team of 5, I had the pleasure of working on a desktop application where I focused on developing React components and designing the Google Cloud integration.
 One of my biggest achievements was implementing a plug-in based software architecture using Node.js and Node-API, which was a real team effort!
 Overall, we were able to deliver a high-quality application with efficient performance and great features.
-It was a great experience working with such a robust and goal-oriented team!
+It was a fantastic experience working with such a robust and goal-oriented team!

 ## Project